ngrogg/kattis-solutions/README.md

 GroggTAYGC is my solution to the problem "This ain't your Grandpa's Checkerboard" <br/>
 GroggSW is my solution to the problem "Seven Wonders" <br/>
 GroggHM is my solution to the problem "Hissing Microphone" <br/>
+GroggSpeedLimit is my solution to the problem "Speed Limit", this one is in C++ <br/>

 All solutions are in Python 3 unless noted otherwise!